Master of Arts in Professional Mental Health Counseling-Specialization in Addictions

 Applicants who have an GPA of less than a 3.0 on their undergraduate, degree-posted transcript are required to provide a statement that explains their previous academic record.

 Submit a current professional resume listing positions that you have held for three months or longer including your current position.
 Also include any volunteer work or other professionally related experiences.

-Application files for all Counseling Psychology programs are kept for one year.
+Application files for all Counseling, Therapy, and School Psychology programs are kept for one year.
 If reapplying for the following year, you will need to submit a new application form and the $50 application fee.
 If you would like us to use the essay(s), resume, and/or letters of recommendation that were submitted with your old application please notify us of this in writing.
 If you wish to submit new essay(s), resume, or letters, send these in with your new application form.
 The Admissions office will notify you of any additional required documentation.
 If you are reapplying more than a year from your previous application, you will need to resubmit all required application materials.